SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

 You can mark an entire class as final by writing the ``final`` modifier before the ``class`` keyword in its class definition (``final class``).
-Any attempts to subclass a final class will be reported as a compile-time error.
+Any attempt to subclass a final class is reported as a compile-time error.

 .. assertion:: finalClassPreventsOverriding